 Origin of The Full Ratchet

-I’m Nick Moran and I created The Full Ratchet in early 2014.
+My name is Nick Moran and I launched the first Venture Capital podcast, The Full Ratchet, in May of 2014.
 I started angel investing in 2013 and found the startup fundraising/investing process to be confusing, at best.
 The industry was a black-box with land mines everywhere.
 Yet, I observed that venture drives significant value across both public and private markets.
 And the most inspiring, thought-provoking people that I had interacted with were startup entrepreneurs.

 After a year of coffee chats with VCs and Angels, it became clear that I could learn the most from conversations with the experts.
 And why not record the conversations to help others in a similar situation?
 A few months later The Full Ratchet was created; where I interview the investor experts on everything from “What is an Angel?” to “What ratios and monthly recurring revenue levels are expected for a Series A SaaS investment?”
 Thanks for visiting and shoot me a note if you have any questions, comments, or suggestions! nick at fullratchet dot net.